Skip to main content

 Basic Workflow Configuration

-Create a file at .github/workflows/deploy.yml in your repository:
+Create .github/workflows/deploy.yml in your repository:

 on: